 Iran-linked groups in the Middle East.
 Graphic: The Guardian

-Some of the operations are in isolated areas that make communication difficult.
+Some operations are in isolated areas that make communication difficult.
 Because of that distance, experts say Iran may be able to avoid major retaliation from countries whose forces and assets are targeted by militia groups.

-Hamas's offensive into southern Israel last October led to a sharper outbreak of violence in the Gaza Strip that is spreading across the region, including Israel's northern front, US bases in Iraq and Syria and ships in the Red Sea.
+Hamas's offensive on southern Israel last October led to a sharper outbreak of violence in the Gaza Strip that is spreading across the region, including Israel's northern front, US bases in Iraq and Syria and ships in the Red Sea.

 Risk of escalation

 However, neighboring countries have also been rebuilding relations with Israel, which worries Iran.
-In 2020, Israel signed the Abraham Accords with the United Arab Emirates (UAE) and Bahrain to normalize diplomatic relations, while a similar agreement between Israel and Saudi Arabia is taking shape.
+In 2020, Israel signed the Abraham Accords with the United Arab Emirates (UAE) and Bahrain to normalize diplomatic relations, while a similar deal between Israel and Saudi Arabia is taking shape.

 Major General Hossein Salami (center, blue shirt), Commander-in-Chief of Iran's Islamic Revolutionary Guard Corps (IRGC), declared: "We will not leave any threat unanswered...
 We do not seek war, but we are not afraid of it."
 Photo: Anadolu Agency